George Poschner

 George Poschner (January 15, 1919 – May 2, 2004) was an American football end who played for the University of Georgia from 1939 to 1942.
-During his tenure with the Bulldogs, he participated in the 1941 Orange Bowl and the 1942 Rose Bowl.
+During his tenure with the Bulldogs, he participated in the 1942 Orange Bowl and the 1943 Rose Bowl.

-Collegiate football career
+College football career

 Poschner was born in Youngstown, Ohio, and came to the University of Georgia as a result of the efforts of his good friend, Frank Sinkwich.
 When Sinkwich was recruited by Georgia, he accepted the scholarship on the condition that Poschner would be granted a scholarship as well.
-Poschner earned All-America honors in 1942, and was selected in the eighth round of the 1943 NFL Draft by the Detroit Lions.
+Poschner earned All-America honors in 1942, and was selected in the eighth round of the 1943 NFL draft by the Detroit Lions.
 The most celebrated event in Poschner's collegiate career came when he caught two fourth-quarter passes from Sinkwich in a 21–10 win over Alabama in 1942.